andriesbron/Cneurons/readme.md

 The **scientific method generates a mathematically description of a behavior**. **Artificial intelligence assumes a mathematical relation between inputs and outputs** according the way you teach it.
 So, a neural network **cannot be more powerful than the mind by which it was trained**.
 There is no doubt, there are very powerful neural networks and concepts of artificial intelligence, even more powerful than my mind.

-The most important thing when starting with neural networks and artificial intelligence is this:
+Important to know when dealing with neural networks is the following:

 **Two equations that share more than two unknown variables, cannot be solved.
 Also not by a neural network.**